JacobDBarton/ghostfacers-frontend/README.md

 This is a location from out Top 10, this set of locations are the only ones that have images.
 Our API did not have images and we added some to our database in order to display them on our main page.
 ![Carousel Selected Screenshot](https://user-images.githubusercontent.com/101548840/169467011-46fa4bdd-9ebe-4b20-a0f5-270d03eac976.png)

+## Technologies Used
+React
+HTML
+CSS
+JavaScript
+Github
+Heroku
+Netlify
+MongoDB
+React Icons

+## Future Improvements
+Giving users the option to add to our database of locations if they have found others not in our list.
+Finding an API with images we can use to show with all of our locations when searched.